Pikacnu/what-cutted-watermelon/README.md

-# open-ai-test
+# what-cutted-watermelon

+## Installation

-To install dependencies:
+To install dependencies, run:

 ```bash
 bun install
 ```

+## Usage

-To run:
+To start the project, run:

 ```bash
 bun run index.ts
 ```

+## About

-This project was created using `bun init` in bun v1.2.0.
+This project was created using `bun init` with bun v1.2.0.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.